 With the release of IFRS 15, a standard created to further document the main steps of the revenue recognition framework, companies must ensure their revenue accounting and reporting functions comply accordingly.

-For your company to remain in compliance, your employees must fully understand current IFRS standards and your financials system should be continuously adjusted to keep your SAP Revenue Accounting and Reporting functions aligned with any changes in rules or standards.
+For your company to remain in compliance, your employees must fully understand current IFRS standards, and your financial system should be continuously adjusted to keep your SAP Revenue Accounting and Reporting functions aligned with any changes in rules or standards.

 2) Meeting FASB requirements.

 To accurately recognize revenues and maintain compliance with ASC 606, companies must follow a five-step framework for recognition.
-These standards are created by FASB, and companies often face challenges when it comes to accurately reporting service revenues, while simultaneously following defined steps in the pre-configured recognition framework.
+The FASB creates these standards, and companies often face challenges in accurately reporting service revenues while simultaneously following the defined steps in the pre-configured recognition framework.

 3) Recognizing time and event-based revenues.